-Prince William Congratulates England National Team: “Football Is Coming Home”
+Prince William Congratulates England National Team: ‘Football Is Coming Home’

 — Kensington Palace (@KensingtonRoyal) July 7, 2018

-The message, a surprising celebratory exhibit from the high-profile social-media page, has garnered some 27,000 likes, nearly 5,000 shares and close to 300 comments.
+The message, a surprising celebratory exhibit from the high-profile social-media page, has garnered some 27,000 likes, nearly 5,000 shares, and close to 300 comments.

-This is not the first time, however, that the Duke of Cambridge has taken to social media to cheer on England national football (or soccer, as Americans say) team.
+This is not the first time that the Duke of Cambridge has taken to social media to cheer on England national football (or soccer, as Americans say) team.

 Earlier this week, he applauded the Three Lions after their victory over Colombia.